privacy-scaling-explorations/zkevm-circuits/docs/MPT_Circuit.md

 |-|-|-|-|-|-|-|-|
 |||actually the RLC of `storage_key` in little-endian bytes|[MPTProofType](https://github.com/scroll-tech/zkevm-circuits/blob/700e93c898775a19c22f9abd560ebb945082c854/zkevm-circuits/src/table.rs#L645)|||||

 In the above, each row of the MPT table reflects an update to the MPT ([MPTUpdate](https://github.com/scroll-tech/zkevm-circuits/blob/700e93c898775a19c22f9abd560ebb945082c854/zkevm-circuits/src/witness/mpt.rs#L15)).
 The columns `address` and `storage_key` indicate the location where changes in account or storage happen.
-The change in value for this update are recorded in `old_value` and `new_value`, and the corresponding change of the trie root are recorded in `old_root` and `new_root`.
+The change in value for this update is recorded in `old_value` and `new_value`, and the corresponding change of the trie root is recorded in `old_root` and `new_root`.

 For each row's corresponding MPT update, we will prove its correctness in the MPT circuit that we describe below.
 To facilitate this, we record the MPTProofType in the above table, which corresponds to the following proof types: